tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/cognitiveservices/bing-autosuggest-api-v7-reference.md

 ms.author: scottwhi
 ---

-# Autosuggest API v7 Preview reference
+# Autosuggest API v7 reference

-> [!NOTE]
-> Preview release of the Autosuggest API.
-All aspects of the API and documentation are subject to change.

 The Autosuggest API lets you send a partial search query term to Bing and get back a list of suggested queries that other users have searched on.
 In addition to including searches made by others, the list may include suggestions based on user intent.